syncfusion-content/blazor-docs/blazor/button/native-event.md

 ## List of native events supported

+The native events support provided to the Button component are as follows:

 | List of native events |  |  | |
 | --- | --- | --- | --- |
 | onclick | onblur | onfocus | onfocusout |